spenceronape/whackamonkey/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to your fork (`git push origin feature/amazing-feature`)
 5. Open a Pull Request to the `development` branch

 ---

+## 🔒 Score Validation & Claim Flow
+- The backend generates a secure, unique nonce for each score validation request.
+- The frontend requests a signature and nonce from the backend, then submits both to the smart contract to claim prizes.
+- The smart contract enforces that each (player, nonce) pair can only be used once (prevents replay attacks).
+- If a session or nonce error occurs, the frontend will prompt the user to re-validate and retry.

+---